vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tkg-vsphere-vds-airgap.md

    * Ensure that the bootstrap VM is connected to Tanzu Kubernetes Grid management network, `sfo01-w01-vds01-tkgmanagement`.

 To install Tanzu CLI, Tanzu Plugins, and Kubectl utility on the bootstrap machine, follow the instructions below:
-1. Copy  Files to  bootstrap Machine.<p>
+1. Copy  Files to the bootstrap machine.<p>
-   Copy the following files downloaded in Bastion Host through a USB thumb drive or other  medium.
+   Copy the following files downloaded in Bastion host through a USB thumb drive or other  medium:
    * Image TAR files
    * YAML files

-1. Copy the following Linux CLI packages from Bastion Host.
+1. Copy the following Linux CLI packages from Bastion host:

    * VMware Tanzu CLI 2.1.0 for Linux
    * kubectl cluster CLI v1.24.9 for Linux

-1. Execute the following commands to install Tanzu Kubernetes Grid CLI, kubectl CLIs, and Carvel tools.
+1. Execute the following commands to install Tanzu Kubernetes Grid CLI, kubectl CLIs, and Carvel tools:
     ```bash
     ## Install required packages
     install tar, zip, unzip, wget